 Upper Back Pain

 Upper back pain is less common in meditation, but can be challenging to correct when it does occur.
 The best way to alleviate upper back pain when sitting is to support your back with a straight board, like a chair back or wall.
 A small cushion like the Runa can act as a support against the wall or chair back.

 Shoulder and Wrist Discomfort

 If you like to fold your hands in front of you with your thumbs touching while you meditate, but have a long torso and short arms, this posture can be uncomfortable for the shoulders and arms.

 To alleviate the discomfort, place a small square in your lap.
 This supports the hands and lifts the arms, keeping the arms from pulling the shoulders forward.

 Hip pain can occur during meditation when you sit flat on the floor without any support, or if your cushion is the wrong shape or size for your body.
 For optimal support, the edge of the cushion should meet your hip joint.
-Depending on your body type, you are going to feel more comfortable with a round, oval or rectangular cushion or bench.
+Depending on your body type, you are going to feel more comfortable with a round, oval or rectangular cushion.
 (When the hips aren’t sitting comfortably, the knees and ankles can also get distressed and/or fall asleep.)

 Ankle pain is commonly experienced when meditating on hardwood floors or thin mats.
 Soft cushioning under the ankle bones is the best solution.
-The zabuton and Dolma cushion offer instant relief for ankle pain.
+The zabuton and Dolma Meditation Mat offer instant relief for ankle pain.
 You can also place a hand cushion under your feet or use a soft sweater or thick blanket.
 Although it is very easy to alleviate ankle pain, if nothing is done about it, it can be extremely painful.